Signs: Mutable Cross—Pisces

 Decanates

-See the notes about the inconsistency of decanates as given in Esoteric Astrology.
-For comparison, Stephen Pugh’s decanate rulers are listed alongside the current orthodox rulers and those given in the book.
+See the notes about the inconsistency of decanates in Esoteric Astrology.
+For comparison, Stephen Pugh’s decanate rulers are listed, alongside current orthodox rulers and those given in the book.

 Esoteric/developmental: conscious development (annual signs from Aries via Taurus to Pisces)